QUT-DV25: A Dataset for Dynamic Analysis of Next-Gen Software Supply Chain Attacks

 \item \texttt{QUT-DV25}, a dataset of 14,271 packages, including 7,127 malicious ones, with 36 features across six categories that capture install-time and post-install-time behaviors previously unexplored for malicious package detection.

-\item A first-hand evaluation of four popular machine learning methods on the proposed dataset is also provided as a baseline for further research. \end{itemize} This study is organized as follows: Section~\ref{Existing Datasets} reviews existing datasets.
+\item A first-hand evaluation of four popular machine learning and two deep learning models on the proposed dataset is also provided as a baseline for further research. \end{itemize} This study is organized as follows: Section~\ref{Existing Datasets} reviews existing datasets.
 Section~\ref{QUT-DV25 Dataset Construction} outlines the dataset construction and details of the dataset.
 Section~\ref{Experimental Validation and Benchmarks of QUT-DV25} presents technical validation and benchmarks.
 Section~\ref{Limitations} discusses limitations and usage examples, and Section~\ref{Safety} addresses safety and ethical considerations.
 Finally, Section~\ref{Conclusion} concludes the study and outlines future directions.